Bengalis: Calendar

+Bengali calendar, known as Bengali Sambat (BS) or the Bengali year (বাংলা সন Bangla Sôn, বাংলা সাল Bangla sal, or বঙ্গাব্দ Bangabda), is a solar calendar used by Bengali people.
+The current era was introduced during the reign of Mughal Emperor Akbar corresponding to the Hijri era.
+In Bangladesh, the traditional calendar was revised by a Dr. Muhammad Shahidullah-led committee in 1966 and was adopted as the national calendar of Bangladesh in 1987, and was again revised in 2017.
+In India, the calendar follows the traditional version (panjika) based on the calculations of Surya Siddhanta, used for Hindu festivals.
+The calendar, like most other solar calendars, uses a 12-month and 7-day-week cycle.
+Each of the two months correspond with a traditional season of Bengal, meaning that a Bengali year is divided into six traditional seasons.
+Pohela Boishakh is the new year day of the Bengali calendar.
+Hijri calendar is also used for religious purposes by the Bengali Muslims.

 Fashion and arts

 Visual art and architecture

 The recorded history of art in Bengal can be traced to the 3rd century BCE, when terracotta sculptures were made in the region.
 The architecture of the Bengal Sultanate saw a distinct style of domed mosques with complex niche pillars that had no minarets.
 Ivory, pottery and brass were also widely used in Bengali art.

 Attire and clothing

-A Bengali Muslim man sporting a simple black sherwani.
+A Bengali man sporting a simple black sherwani.

 A Bengali man in dhoti, between 1939 and 1945.

-Bengali school students in Lal Paeer Saree at Science City, Kolkata.
+Bengali school students in lal paeer saree at Science City, Kolkata.